 What Is Psoriasis?

-New skin normally grows in a predictable pattern and at a steady rate, but in people with psoriasis, the cells grow faster than normal due to inflammation underneath, building up on top of the skin rather than shedding.
+New skin normally grows in a predictable pattern and at a steady rate, but in people with psoriasis rash, the cells grow faster than normal due to inflammation underneath, building up on top of the skin rather than shedding.
 The extra cells leave red, scaly patches called plaques.
 Plaques can occur anywhere on your body but are most common on the scalp, elbows and knees.
 In some cases, it can affect your joints, too.
 When this happens, it is called psoriatic arthritis.

 Symptoms of eczematous dermatitis tend to have similar symptoms, including: